leo/ideas/LIST.md

 # Safari extension: Form filler

 There should be an extension for safari (for devs) that autofills forms with a click on a button (so that they can easily be tested).

+# Slack addon: Kicker

+There should be a Slack addon that kicks out people if they haven't been active for a certain time.
+This keeps the list of people that are in a certain team clean.